ifshizuku/nextjs-zh-docs/pages/docs/basic-features/data-fetching/get-static-paths.en.md

----
-description: Fetch data and generate static pages with `getStaticProps`.
-Learn more about this API for data fetching in Next.js.
----

 # getStaticPaths

 If a page has [Dynamic Routes](/docs/routing/dynamic-routes) and uses `getStaticProps`, it needs to define a list of paths to be statically generated.